ubigby/passwd/README.md

 # pass-utils

 ## Description
-- Utilities for managing accounts and passwords wriiten in python 3.
+- Utilities for managing accounts and passwords written in python 3.
 - The account information is stored in databases using sqlite.

 ## Tasks
+- memberadd add a member to a group account
-- groupmod modify a group account
+- memberdel delete a member from a group account
-- lsgroups list groups database
+- lsmembers list members of a group account
 - docs

 ## Completed